slached/LeetCodeAlgorithms/README.md

-Here i will share any kind of algorithms that i solved.
-Check out branches to see the algorithms.
+**This repo the place where I share any kind of algorithms that I solved.**